vanzasetia/personal-website/src/about.md

 When I say "free knowledge," that does not mean every book or anything must have zero price. **I am in favor of people doing business**.
 Opposing commercial activities is impossible anyway because **we need money**.
 I mean "free" as in "free speech."

-I oppose keeping knowledge to be jailed. **Knowledge should not be locked**—such as using proprietary formats, using [Digital Restrictions Management](https://drm.info/) (DRM), and using copyright law. **Knowledge must have freedom**.
+I oppose keeping knowledge to be jailed. **Knowledge should not be locked**—such as using proprietary formats and using [Digital Restrictions Management](https://drm.info/) (DRM). **Knowledge must have freedom**.
 Otherwise, only people with extraordinary power or privilege can be smart.

 Knowing the truth helps people be free.
 I want people to have their freedom.
 They should control their lives.
 The only way to get that is through knowledge.